-5. On or about March 22, 2020, Tennessee Governor Bill Lee issued Executive Order No. 17 that prohibited persons in the State from eating or drinking onsite at restaurants, bars, or other similar food or drink establishments.
-Although that Order was amended for most parts of the State by Executive Order No. 29 issued on April 24, 2020 (and effective April 27, 2020), it specifically did not apply to Nashville or Davidson County.
-On or about March 30, 2020, during the term of the policies issued by Defendants to Plaintiff, Tennessee Governor Bill Lee issued Executive Order #22 which ordered all Tennesseans to stay home unless otherwise engaged in an enumerated essential service/activity to avoid exposure to and the spread of COVID-19.
-(Said Order and its extension by Executive Order #22 is attached hereto as Exhibit 3.)
-These State and City Orders are hereinafter collectively referred to as the "Closure Orders."
-The Closure Orders have been modified from time to time, but Plaintiff has remained under their restrictions.
+3. On or about March 23, 2020, Tennessee Governor Bill Lee issued Executive Order No. 18 that prohibited dentistry practices in the State from performing any non-emergency dental or oral procedures including hygiene visits, cosmetic procedures, and other elective procedures.
+These restrictions remained in effect until May 6, 2020 due to extensions through Executive Orders No. 25 and No. 31.
+(Executive Order No. 18 and its extensions through Orders No. 25 and No. 31 are attached hereto as Collective Exhibit 1).
+On or about March 30, 2020, during the term of the policy issued by Defendants to Plaintiff, Tennessee Governor Bill Lee issued Executive Order No. 22, and later an extension through Order No. 27, which ordered all Tennesseans to stay home unless otherwise engaged in an enumerated essential service/activity to avoid exposure to and the spread of COVID-19.
+These Orders remained in effect until April 30, 2020.
+(Executive Order No. 22 and its extension through Order No. 27 are attached hereto as Collective Exhibit 2.)
+These State Orders are hereinafter collectively referred to as the "Closure Orders."

-6. As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues and forcing the Plaintiff to furlough or lay off the majority of its employees.
+4. As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues and forcing Plaintiff to furlough or lay off its employees.

-7. Despite Defendants' express promise in their policies to cover their insureds' business interruption losses when a government forces them to close, Defendants began issuing blanket denials to insureds for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Tennessee law.
+5. Despite Defendants' express promise in their policy to cover their insureds' business interruption losses when a government forces them to close, Defendants began issuing blanket denials to insureds for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Tennessee law.

-8. The speed with which Defendants denied these claims indicate that Defendants already decided and put into place procedures for the blanket denial of claims, regardless of the particular facts of any given insured restaurant.
+6. The speed with which Defendants denied these claims indicate that Defendants already decided and put into place procedures for the blanket denial of claims, regardless of the particular facts of any given insured restaurant.